 And that, my friend, is the real magic (because you’ll need pain management techniques for the next 18-40 years with that child). 🙂

-I also have a full post all about epidurals during childbirth and what to expect when they put it in here
+Don’t miss that other full post all about epidurals during childbirth and what to expect when they put it in.

 Below, I answer the #1 question related to epidurals (and check out all my other pregnancy posts below that):

 Get the answer to the GOLDEN question